FallenAngel97/dynosign/README.md

 - In first terminal window type `npm run watch` to launch webpack server
 - In second terminal type `npm start` to launch an Electron application
 - (Optional) type `npm test` or `npm run test:watch` to run unit tests (Jest)
+ # Join the team
+ Do you want to collaborate?
+Join the project at https://crowdforge.io/projects/552